Last updated: 06/19/2026 06:00:29

-Retrospective analysis of systemic glucocorticoid mediated long-term effects, patient pathways and economic burden across multiple indications
+Retrospective analysis of systemic glucocorticoid mediated long-term effects, participant pathways and economic burden across multiple indications

 GSK study ID